idekerlab/cellmaps_vnn/docs/usage_command_line.rst

     in the genotype part of the model.
 Default value is 4.

 - ``--optimize OPTIMIZE``:
+    WARNING: Not implemented yet (will be available in the future).
     Hyper-parameter optimization.
 Indicates whether or not hyper-parameter optimization is enabled.
     A value of 1 enables it, and 0 disables it.
 Default value is 1.